 I am surley slave to circus memes as anyone is, justifying decisions after the choice is already made.
 I’m striving to be aware of such memes and choices in my work but we are all susceptible to culture and trends.
 It’s where ideas are grown from.

-The key then must be to seek influences from a wider pool of knowledge than just circus, while at the same time being aware of developments in our art form, taking advantage of them and being clear in intention and reason.
+The key then must be to seek influences from a wider pool of knowledge than just circus.
+While at the same time being aware of developments in our art form.
+Taking advantage these developments and being aware and clear in our intention and choices.